South Africa’s Mother City is one of the most beautiful cities in the world.

 In this post:

 How we spent 5 days in Cape Town

-READ MORE: our 30 day Road Trip across South Africa
+Read about our previous 3 weeks in South Africa: Our 30 day Road Trip across South Africa

 Where to stay in Cape Town

 We drove into town exhausted from a long day of shark diving and wine tasting.

 We arrived at our stunning Cape Town boutique hotel and just wanted to eat and pass out and so, that’s exactly what we did.